Jalen Harris: College career

 Harris began his collegiate career at Louisiana Tech.
 As a true freshman, he averaged 10.9 points and 3.1 rebounds per game and was named to the Conference USA All-Freshman team.
 As a sophomore, Harris led the Bulldogs in scoring with 15.3 points per game while also averaging 4.4 rebounds, 2.4 assists and 1.1 steals per game, shooting 44.4 percent from behind the arc.
 He decided to transfer after 11 games.
 In January 2018, he signed with Nevada over offers from Oklahoma State, Tulsa and Stephen F. Austin.
 Harris chose the Wolf Pack after attending a game against Boise State after being impressed by coach Eric Musselman and welcoming fans and sat out the 2018–19 season as a redshirt, during which Nevada finished 29–5.

 After his redshirt season, coach Musselman left for Arkansas, and Harris entered the transfer portal again the day before the school hired Steve Alford.
 Despite receiving interest from Gonzaga and SMU, Harris decided to stay at Nevada.
 He missed his second game with his new team with a foot injury and struggled in a game against USC, finishing 3-of-19 with nine points.
 During an eight-game stretch in January 2020, Harris averaged 27 points, 5.4 rebounds and 4.4 assists per game.
 On February 11, he was named Oscar Robertson National Player of the Week by the U.S. Basketball Writers Association after scoring a career-high 38 points against Air Force and 32 points against San Diego State.
 He had 29 points, a career-high 14 rebounds, five assists and two steals in an 82–79 overtime win against UNLV on February 12, becoming the 11th Nevada player to tally at least 20 points, 10 rebounds and five assists in a game.
 Harris is the first Nevada player since Nick Fazekas in 2006 to have four or more 30-point games in a season.
 At the conclusion of the regular season, Harris was named to the First Team All-Mountain West Conference and conference newcomer of the year.
 He averaged 21.7 points and 6.5 rebounds per game.
 Following the season, Harris declared for the 2020 NBA draft.

 Professional career

 Toronto Raptors (2020–2021)

 On November 18, 2020, Harris was drafted in the second round, 59th overall, in the 2020 NBA draft by the Toronto Raptors.
 On January 29, 2021, Harris was assigned to the Raptors 905 of the NBA G League.
 On May 14, Harris scored a career-high 31 points against the Dallas Mavericks in his hometown of Dallas.
 On July 1, Harris was dismissed and suspended from the NBA for violating terms of the NBA/NBPA (National Basketball Players Association) anti-drug program.
 Harris was banned for the 2021–22 season.
+He was the first since Tyreke Evans in 2019 to be banned under the policy.